LoveDaisy/ice_halo_sim/README.md

 ## Features

 * High speed.
   The simulation program is 50~100 times faster than HaloPoint.
-It is even more faster when running multi-scattering cases.
+On general cases this program runs at a speed of 140k~200k rays per second.
+On multi-scattering cases it runs as faster as 50k~80k rays per second.
+On the contrary, HaloPoint may cost minutes to render several hundreds rays, and even hours on multi-scattering cases.

 * Natural and vivid color.
   Based on my another project [Spectrum Renderer](https://github.com/LoveDaisy/spec_render),